 - ensure the majority of their prescriptions are sent electronically to a Prescription Exchange Service, and

-- use the My Health Record system.
+- use My Health Record.
 To do this:

-- use compliant software for accessing the My Health Record system
+- use compliant software for accessing My Health Record

-- apply to participate in the My Health Record system upon obtaining a HPI-O, and
+- apply to participate in My Health Record upon obtaining a HPI-O, and

-- upload shared health summaries to the My Health Record system for a minimum of 0.5 per cent of their Standardised Whole Patient Equivalent (SWPE) or the default SWPE, whichever is greater
+- upload shared health summaries to My Health Record for a minimum of 0.5 per cent of their Standardised Whole Patient Equivalent (SWPE) or the default SWPE, whichever is greater

 The PIP eHealth Incentive encourages the meaningful use of the My Health Record by healthcare providers, including uploading of clinically relevant information to the My Health Record embedded into day to day clinical practice.